2 E Main / N High

 The 2 E Main / N High is a Central Ohio Transit Authority (COTA) bus service in Columbus, Ohio.
 The line operates on High Street, the city's main north-south thoroughfare.

 The 2 replaced High and Main Streets streetcar lines, both of which were early streetcars line in Columbus.
 These lines initially served Columbus with horsecars, and horse-drawn omnibuses followed a similar route.
 The horsecars were replaced with electric streetcars around the 1890s, and later with trolleybuses.
 In the mid-20th century, the trolleybus line was replaced with a bus line similar to the modern-day 2 E Main / N High.

 Attributes

 The 2 route was the highest-trafficked in 1987 and 1999.
+It is the busiest bus route in Columbus, carrying an average of 6,003 weekday riders.

 In 2008, facing overcrowding, service was doubled on the line. and expanded again in 2019.

 The Night Owl line (formerly 21 Night Owl) supplements 2 E Main / N High with late-night service along High Street, while the 102 (formerly 2L) provides limited-stop service from Broad and High north to Westerville.

 The route is frequented by Ohio State University students, as the campus is on the transit line.
 In 2000, about a fifth of the average weekday riders on the routes were OSU students.